jtPerceval/jtkicker/README.md

 The 60.5Hz vertical frequency seems problematic in MiSTer for some screens.
 This could be improved using a different PLL as the base clock.
 For now, there is a safe 60Hz mode that can be enabled in the OSD as a fall back option.

+Screen synchronization can be a problem with the original PCB too.
+Connecting using the OSSC (default configuration) didn't bring a stable image in my small monitors for Yie Ar Kungfu.
+Kicker seemed ok.

 # System Comparison

 Game           | Date       |  ID | Palette PROM  | Scroll | PSG chips | PCM chips